arjun-menon/arjun-menon.github.io/essays/pol/ca/conservatives-and-lies.md

 * Better news sources: NYTimes, Atlantic, Vox, Forbes, Bloomberg, The Guardian, Slate, Current Affairs, Jacobin, https://www.democracynow.org/.
 * Better Canadian news: TheWalrus, The Tyee, PressProgress.ca, The Breach, etc.

+Curtis Yarvin
+* going through a single post, on how he created a strawman villain

 ### Vagueness

 Conservatives live in a matrix of vague thought and vague thinking.